 This study reported that subject's characteristics such as occupation and duration of pain had compromised the hamstring flexibility while the pain regions and age had not compromised the hamstring flexibility in knee osteoarthritis patients.
 It means patients occupation and duration of pain had associated with hamstring flexibility.

-Fitzgerald et al claimed that subject's physical feature (muscle power) or outward form, lineament or non-physical or intellectual factor, emotional states had also linked with knee OA disease.
+Fitzgerald et al., claimed that subject's physical feature (muscle power) or outward form, lineament or non-physical or intellectual factor, emotional states had also linked with knee Osteoarthritis disease.
 If this entire element were changed in subjects their pain sensation and activity level compromised with passage of time.
-All subjects' information was getting by WOMAC questionnaire (Western Ontario and McMaster Universities Osteoarthritis Index).14 This present study also reported the result that activity level compromised during occupation had influence on hamstring extensibility.
-Tharakan et al explained that tibiofemoral degradation had compromised the strength of hamstring muscle.
-They had also compromised the function of knee joint (P<0.001) in knee OA patients as well as their pattern of walking.
+All subjects' information was getting by WOMAC questionnaire (Western Ontario and McMaster Universities Osteoarthritis Index).
+This present study also reported the result that activity level compromised during occupation had influence on hamstring extensibility.

+Tharakan et al., explained that tibiofemoral degradation had compromised the strength of hamstring muscle.
+They had also compromised the function of knee joint (P < 0.001) in knee Osteoarthritis patients as well as their pattern of walking.
 They had evaluated the muscle flexibility by PKET (passive knee extension test.
-This study results showed that tibiofemoral joint pain had not compromised the hamstring extensibility in knee OA patients.
-But duration of pain affects the knee mechanic and flexibility of hamstring muscle (P<0.000).15 But this present study also showed that tibiofemoral joint pain had not any effect on hamstring length (P<0.956).
+This study results showed that tibiofemoral joint pain had not compromised the hamstring extensibility in knee Osteoarthritis patients.
+But duration of pain affects the knee mechanic and flexibility of hamstring muscle (P<0.000).
+But this present study also showed that tibiofemoral joint pain had not any effect on hamstring length (P<0.956).
 But duration of pain had not support the previous study because it had not compromised the hamstring flexibility (p=0.865).

-Abolahrari et al proclaim that muscles that are inserted at the knee joint had been affected in knee arthritis patients.
+Abolahrari et al., proclaim that muscles that are inserted at the knee joint had been affected in knee arthritis patients.
 This study was done on 23 normal females.
 VAS was used for pain.
-This study concluded that muscle lengths were compromised in this disease patient due to pain (P<0.0001)16 and duration of pain also affected the muscle flexibility especially of hamstrings (P<0.0001).
-But in this latest study a hamstring muscles were also affected (P<0.000) while duration of pain had not affected the hamstring muscle group in knee OA patients.
-King et al showed that overweight or obesity also had relation with knee OA disease because over weight affect the joint and their load shift result in joint dreadful conditions, lead to continuance of this disease (P=0.039).
-More muscle mass progress the cartilage obliteration as well as inner bone mass17 if overweight is reduced OA subject relived from pain.
-18 19 But this study had not told about the overweight or obesity either compromise the flexibility or not.
-A study of Bednarz et al result showed that occupation had effect on knee joint mechanic as well as hamstring muscle length.
-Different functional activities while doing their work affect muscle flexibility (P<0.002).20 This present study results also support this study because occupations of subjects had relation with hamstring muscle flexibility (P<0.000)
+This study concluded that muscle lengths were compromised in this disease patient due to pain (p<0.0001) and duration of pain also affected the muscle flexibility especially of hamstrings (p<0.0001).
+But in this latest study a hamstring muscles were also affected the hamstring muscle group in knee Osteoarthritis patients.

+King et al., showed that overweight or obesity also had relation with knee Osteoarthritis disease because over weight affect the joint and their load shift result in joint dreadful conditions, lead to continuance of this disease (P=0.039).
+More muscle mass progress the cartilage obliteration as well as inner bone mass if overweight is reduced Osteoarthritis subject relived from pain.
+But this study had not told about the overweight or obesity either compromise the flexibility or not.

+A study of Bednarz et al., result showed that occupation had effect on knee joint mechanic as well as hamstring muscle length.
+Different functional activities while doing their work affect muscle flexibility (p<0.002).
+This present study results also support this study because occupations of subjects had relation with hamstring muscle flexibility (p<0.000)